isc-projects/stork/doc/demo.rst

 ----------------------

-The traffic simulator allows DHCP traffic to be sent to selected subnets pre-configured in Kea instances.
-There is a limitation: it is possible to send traffic to only one subnet from a given shared network.
+The traffic simulator allows DHCP traffic to be sent to selected subnets pre-configured in Kea instances, with a limitation: it is possible to send traffic to only one subnet from a given shared network.